 Hazel Gaynor – The Lighthouse Keeper’s Daughter: A Novel

 Based on the lives of two historic lighthouse keepers daughter, but a fictional romantic account, this novel weaves the stories of two women a century apart.
-Great historical fiction. > buy and read now.
+The Lighthouse Keepers Daughter includes the true story of Grace Darling.
+It’s great historical fiction. > buy The Lighthouse Keeper’s Daughter and read now.

 Carol Wensby Scott – the Lion of Alnwick – historic fiction from Northumberland